 Unsecured loans allow you to borrow money for almost any purpose.
 You can use the funds to start a business, consolidate debt, or buy an expensive toy.
 Before you borrow, make sure you understand how these loans work and the other alternatives you may have available.

 Basics of Unsecured Personal Loans

-Signature loans can also help you build credit so that borrowing is easier and less expensive in the future.
+They are generally installment loans that amortize over time, so you borrow once and pay a fixed monthly payment until you've paid the loan off.
+These loans make a good choice if you’ve got good credit because they generally have relatively low interest rates.
+Signature loans can also help you build credit so that borrowing becomes easier and less expensive in the future.
 To get a signature loan, tell your bank that you’d like to borrow money using a personal loan.

-If You Have Bad Credit
+Options if You Have Bad Credit